Psychology 196B: Research in Cognitive Science

 Description of Student Responsibilities:

 Students will participate in a variety of research-related tasks that may include data collection and data cleaning, assisting with statistical data analysis or qualitative data analysis, and literature review.
 We look for students who are reliable, well organized and comfortable with math and stats.
 Eagerness to learn is a must.
+You also need to have taken at least one statistics course.
 Having taken LS30A is a big plus and knowing R is a plus.

-If interested please email your CV, unofficial transcripts and a brief description (1 or 2 paragraphs) of what makes you interested in this project.
+If interested please email your CV, unofficial transcripts and a brief description (just 1 or 2 brief paragraphs, not a letter) of what makes you interested in this project.

 Research on Decision Making and Behavioral Science